rchao29/RepData_PeerAssessment1/PA1_template.md

 Both the mean and median total number of steps taken per day are now 10766.

-4.3 and 4.4.
-Do these values differ from the estimates from the first part of the assignment?
+* Do these values differ from the estimates from the first part of the assignment?
 What is the impact of imputing missing data on the estimates of the total daily number of steps?